 The Beagle visited the Galápagos Islands, off the coast of Ecuador.
-There Darwin collected many specimens of birds, animals and plants and, while there, learned from the local people that they could identify the island from which a tortoise had come by its shell.
-In writing up his notes as he left the islands he observed that different species of mockingbird occurred on different islands.1
+While there, Darwin collected many specimens of birds, animals and plants, and learned from the local people that they could identify the island from which a tortoise had come by its shell.
+In writing up his notes as he left the islands, he observed that different species of mockingbird occurred on different islands.1

-The detailed identification and publication of the birds was undertaken by John Gould, curator of the Zoological Society Museum in London 2,3 and this led to the discovery that different species of finch occurred on the different islands too.
+The detailed identification of the birds, and its subsequent publication, was undertaken by John Gould, curator of the Zoological Society Museum in London.2,3 This led to the discovery that different species of finch occurred on the different islands too.